perryprog/JMBlog/rules.md

 #### JustSurvival
-- Hacked clients are not OK, One warning, then a three day ban to a perma ban depending on the severity of the offense
+- Hacked clients are not OK, one warning, then a one day, seven day, then a perm ban.
+(Hacked clients are any clients that have been modified to provide an unfair gameplay advantage)
 - X-Ray is considered cheating, and has the same consequences as the bullet above.
-- Killing is allowed, and so is combat-logging.
+- Killing is allowed, but frowned upon, and so is combat-logging.
-- If you /trust a player, you are taking responsibility for their actions.
+- If you /trust a player, you are taking responsibility for their actions, including if they ruin your base.
+A moderator may help you find out who griefed you, and may punish them, but your base will not be restored to normal.

 ### Banned?